Austrian conservatives and Greens strike New Year's coalition deal

 After a final round of coalition talks on New Year’s Day and two days of leaks of new Cabinet members’ names, Kurz and his Greens counterpart said they had struck a deal, as widely expected.
 They held off, however, on providing details of their plans - those will be presented to the public on Thursday.

 “We have reached an agreement,” Kurz told reporters standing next to Greens leader Werner Kogler.
+“We succeeded in uniting the best of both worlds,” he added.

 The two will become chancellor and vice chancellor of the new government, and the Greens will control just four of 15 ministries, roughly reflecting their performance in the Sept.
-29 election, which Kurz’s People’s Party (OVP) won with 37.5% of the vote while the Greens came in fourth with 13.9%.
+29 election.
+Kurz’s People’s Party (OVP) won with 37.5% of the vote while the Greens came in fourth with 13.9%.

 “It is possible to reduce the tax burden and to ecologize the tax system,” Kurz said, referring to core campaign pledges of each party and hinting at the deal’s contents.
 The Greens said they wanted an investment package in environmental measures and to make products that damage the environment more expensive.

+Allying with the Greens, who campaigned on “clean environment, clean politics”, is also a chance to turn the page on his association with the Freedom Party (FPO).
+Their coalition collapsed in May after FPO leader Heinz-Christian Strache was caught in a video sting offering to fix state contracts.

+Kurz’s party will control the finance, interior, defense and foreign ministries, with Kurz appointing party loyalists such as Vienna OVP chief Gernot Bluemel as finance minister and OVP Chairman Karl Nehammer as interior minister.
+Neither has a wealth of experience related to their future portfolio.

-Reporting by Francois Murphy in Vienna; Editing by David Gregorio and Matthew Lewis
+Editing by David Gregorio, Matthew Lewis and Jonathan Oatis